 - Enter the Page address that the rule will be created for.

 - Enter the Return code.

-- Enable the HTTPS option to configure redirection to a secure protocol.
+- Enable the HTTPS option to redirect to the secure protocol.
 Note.You can provide the page settings only if the options Redirect and HTTPS are disabled.

 - Enable the option Automatic HTTPS rewrites to rewrite links to unencrypted resources from HTTP to HTTPS.

 - In the Browser TTL field you can specify how long in seconds resources cached by client browsers remain valid.

 - Browser integrity check — this option allows Cloudflare to look for common HTTP headers abused most commonly by spammers and denies access to your page.
 It will also challenge visitors that do not have a user agent or a non-standard user agent.
 Access will be blocked if the threat is detected.

 - No query string — only delivers resources from the cache when there is no query string;

 - Ignore query string — delivers the same resource to everyone independent of the query string;